Welcome to today's edition of the Rush 24-7 podcast.

 Let's go to the audio tape.

-Late yesterday, the president of Georgia, Misha Saakashvili said this.
+Late yesterday, the president of Georgia, Misha Saakashvili, said this.

-John McKenna said what Americans are supporting Georgia.
+Americans are supporting Georgia.

-We uh Georgians today.
+We are Georgians today.

-Did not quote Obama Tim Cain.
+Misha Saakashvili did not quote Obama, Tim Cain.

 The eyebrow needs to revisit this.

-Misha Sakashvili quoted McCain, not Obama.
+Misha Saakashvili quoted McCain, not Obama.

-What America should do now, first of all, clearly make known their intentions, and we know that they're considering all kinds of different options, then it's clearly send peacekeepers on the ground, secure a lifeline, at least for the capital at this stage, and push very hard to overcome the situation.
+What America should do now, first of all, clearly make known their intentions, and we know that they're considering all kinds of different options, then clearly send peacekeepers on the ground, secure a lifeline, at least for the capital at this stage, and push very hard to overcome the situation.

 Who else can stand up for liberty in the world?